avinashyadav16/The-Joy-of-Computing-Using-Pyhton/README.md

-# The Joy Of Computing Using Python-NPTEL-Course 🖥️🖥️
+# The Joy of Computing using Python
-Elective MOOC 12 Weeks long NPTEL Course's codes and solutions.
+12-week-long NPTEL Elective MOOC Course's codes, assignments, and solutions.

 <br>